jecki/DHParser/documentation_src/manuals/05_testing.rst

 reported.

-The test-code for each test will be repeated in the report-file, followed by the abstract-syntax-tree that the code generated in the case of (successful) match-tests or the error-messages in case of successful fail-tests.
+The test-code for each test will be repeated in the report-file, followed by the abstract-syntax-tree (AST) that the code generated in the case of (successful) match-tests or the error-messages in case of successful fail-tests.
 This information is not only helpful for testing purposes, but also for the implementation of further processing stages which rely